-Name and Office or Position

-Municipality of Residence with the Manager

-John P. Mulvihill Chairman, President, Chief Executive Officer, Secretary and

-Toronto, Ontario Director

-David E. Roode President, Fund Services and Director

-John D. Germain Senior Vice-President, Chief Financial Officer and Director

-Jeff Dobson Vice-President

-Milton, Ontario

-Peggy Shiu Vice-President

-Jack Way Vice-President
+Name and Municipality of Residence Office or Position with the Manager John P. Mulvihill Toronto, Ontario Chairman, President, Chief Executive Officer, Secretary and Director David E. Roode Toronto, Ontario President, Fund Services and Director John D. Germain Toronto, Ontario Senior Vice-President, Chief Financial Officer and Director Jeff Dobson Milton, Ontario Vice-President Peggy Shiu Toronto, Ontario Vice-President and Chief Compliance Officer Jack Way Toronto, Ontario Vice-President Aaron Ho Richmond Hill, Ontario Vice-President

-Each of the foregoing individuals has held his or her current office or has held a similar office with Strathbridge or an affiliate during the five years preceding the date hereof, other than David E. Roode.
-In May 2010, Mr. Roode joined Strathbridge from the Brompton Group where he had been since 2002, most recently as Senior Vice-President of Brompton Funds since 2005.
+John P. Mulvihill and Jack Way have held their position with Strathbridge or an affiliate during the five years preceding the date hereof.
+In May 2010, David Roode joined Strathbridge from the Brompton Group where he had been since 2002, most recently as Senior Vice-President of Brompton Funds since 2005.
+John D. Germain was made a director on September 1, 2010 and Chief Financial Officer on October 8, 2010.
+Jeff Dobson was made a Vice-President on September 7, 2010.
+Peggy Shiu was made Chief Compliance Officer on July 11, 2011.
+Aaron Ho was made a Vice-President on October 1, 2010.

+As of December 10, 2014, John P. Mulvihill owned of record and beneficially 95,073 shares (100%) of Mulvihill Capital Inc. which is the sole shareholder of Strathbridge.

-Duties and Services to be Provided by the Manager
+Duties and Services to be Provided by the Manager and Investment Manager